 Web marketing, Graduate School of Management

 “She masterfully orchestrated a content marketing symphony that helped drive social media engagement and web traffic to record levels,” said her nominator.
-The same passion and entrepreneurial, response, forward thinking that she brings to the GSM, also “enhance the brand of the entire institution.”
+“We all benefit from her entrepreneurial, responsive, forward thinking and the passion she brings to her work, the GSM and our mission — which enhance the entire institution’s brand.”